MaterializeInc/materialize/doc/user/content/self-managed/installation/install-on-aws.md

 for evaluation purposes only.
 The module deploys a sample infrastructure on AWS (region `us-east-1`) with the following components:

-- EKS component
+- A Kuberneted (EKS) cluster
-- Networking component
+- A dedicated VPC
-- Storage component (S3 for blob storage)
+- An S3 for blob storage
-- Database component for metadata storage (PostgreSQL RDS)
+- An RDS PostgreSQL cluster and database for metadata storage

 {{< warning >}}